dikioth/autoROS/README.md

 # Todo:
 - Create script in localization_dwm100 that simulates tag position using perlin noise.
 This is useful for simulating different filters without the dwm hardware.
+- Although I din't experience much problem with the RPI3b+ it would be good to migrate to RPI4 and check it's efficiency.

 # Useful tools

 - Hyper: A multiplatform terminal that allows multiple frames.
 Specially usefull during ROS development.
 - samba
 - catkin_tools

+# Useful commands:
+- rospack list-names

 # Tips:
 - Work on ubuntu!